OliverWalterK/OliverWalterK/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a facebook marketplace search ranking script/system with AiCore.
+- 🔭 I’m currently working in machine learning, where I use facebook marketplace data to train a model.
 - 🌱 I’m currently learning about machine learning and how to implement it.
 - 🤔 I’m always looking for help with improving my code or learning something new.
 - 💬 Ask me about physics and I will like you.